lerndevops/kubernetes/0-containerd/README.md

-### An industry-standard container runtime with an emphasis on simplicity, robustness and portability.
+> An industry-standard container runtime with an emphasis on simplicity, robustness and portability.

-### containerd is available as a daemon for Linux and Windows.
+> containerd is available as a daemon for Linux and Windows.

-### It manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.
+> It manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.

-# containerd Setup
+## containerd setup

-## Install & Configure on Ubuntu / Debian
+### Install & Configure on Ubuntu / Debian

 ```
 ## Install